fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/pivot.md

 #### `outputAs`

-`outputAs` is an attribute used to rename the column on which `groupBy` has been applied.
-The renaming of the column reflects on the new dataTable created after `groupBy`.
+`outputAs` is an attribute used to rename the column on which `pivot` has been applied.
+The renaming of the column reflects on the new dataTable created after `pivot`.

 > If `outputAs` is not applied, the column name remains the same as the previous `DataTable`.